-Lithuania: Two Day Itinerary
+Lithuania Road Trip: Two Day Itinerary

-There’s plenty to see in Lithuania.
-When considering a weekend trip to Lithuania, most people will only explore Vilnius; the capital city.
+Undoubtedly, there’s plenty to see in Lithuania.
+When considering a weekend trip to Lithuania, most people will only explore Vilnius, the capital city.
 This is fair enough.
 Vilnius has much to see in the way of culture, history and green spaces.

-Yes.
-Would it be possible to see all these amazing places in just one weekend?
-Travel guides suggested we could not!
-However, we soon realised that Lithuania, a country just shy of 3 million people, to be quite a small country by size.
+Is it possible to see all the important places in Lithuania in just one weekend?
+Travel guides suggested we couldn’t!
+However, we soon realised that Lithuania, a country just shy of three million people, is quite a small country by size.
 Yes, there would be hours of driving involved, but it was doable – to explore Lithuania in two days.

-Lithuania Travel – Day 1
+Lithuania Road Trip – Day 1

 1. Kaunas Castle